 Many pet owners don’t realize the importance of dental care for their pets.
 When a pet’s mouth is not cared for, they can develop painful periodontal disease.
 During your regular visit, your veterinarian will examine the teeth and mouth for signs of dental disease.
 If they detect concerning symptoms, they may recommend follow-up dental work.

 Modern veterinary medicine recognizes that dentistry is a needed, but often neglected, component of pet care.
 At Concord Veterinary Hospital, we prioritize dental care because we understand that a healthy mouth is an essential component of total health.
 We cannot stress this enough!
 That’s why we recently upgraded our facility with state-of-the-art dental equipment and dental radiology, along with staff specialized dental education and training, to enhance the quality and safety of our dental examinations, cleanings, and procedures.

-Cornelia Porter, DVM, is on staff for advanced and referral veterinary dental and oral surgery needs.
+Cornelia Porter, DVM, and Helen Evans, DVm are on staff for advanced and referral veterinary dental and oral surgery needs.

 Why Is Dental Care So Important?

 Just like us, our animal companions need diligent dental care to maintain a healthy mouth.
 When plaque is allowed to build up and harden on the teeth, it causes inflammation of the gums and breakdown of tissue and bone.
 This can make it painful for your pet to eat, and even eventually cause tooth loss.

 Gum disease, also called periodontal disease, is extremely common in pets, with 80% of dogs and 70% of cats affected by age three.
 This is because most pets don’t have their teeth brushed every day, allowing plaque-forming bacteria to multiply.
 Fortunately, you can watch for signs of gum disease at home.
 If you notice any of the signs below, please call your veterinarian – it may be time for a professional dental cleaning.